claudioperez/nsf-grfp/README.md

 ## How to Use

 The workflow of this project is designed to consolidate content files in the `src/` directory.
-Any file in this directory with a `.md` extension will be used as a target when Make is invoked.
+Any file in this directory with a `.md` extension will be used to generate a PDF when Make is invoked.
+PDFs can be generated in two manners: one for a quick draft build, and another for final submission.

 ### Building Submission PDFs from Markdown

-Running the following terminal commands from the project root will generate final PDF files in the `build/` directory from the Markdown files in `src/`.
+Running the following terminal commands from the project root will generate final PDF files in the `build/` directory from a Markdown file in `src/`.

 ```bash
 # Build build/filename.tex from src/filename.md